Commander Coleman Stryker

 - Sons of the Tempest

 - Storm Division.
 Stryker gains Immunity: Electricity in this theme.

-2019.04 Oblivion CID (still in beta) This model will become a Morrowan model, which will allow them to go in the new Flames in the Dark theme.
+- This model became a Morrowan model, which will allow them to go in the new Flames in the Dark theme.

 Stryker1 in a nutshell

 Stryker basically has two tricks up in his sleeve: